 current/new default bootstrap setup, which tracks global integration for all

 repos, but may be the case if you set up your checkout in the past or used

 jiri update will

-rebase the local branches in repo X onto HEAD of origin/master.
+rebase the local branches in repo X onto HEAD of origin/main.
 But other

 petals' repos will be synced to specific revisions that may be behind HEAD of

-Our continuous integration system (specifically rollers) makes a new revision of
+Fuchsia's continuous integration system (specifically rollers) makes a new revision

 doesn't break other petals.

 jiri update will always leave other petals synced